Vermont’s recreation legacy

 What’s next for VOBA?

-Over 50 outdoor recreation industry leaders attended VOBA’s first roundtable in November 2018 to talk about the education and development opportunities for Vermont’s outdoor recreation economy.
-VOBA has scheduled 3 Roundtables across the state in 2019 and is planning a fall Industry Summit to explore how to support and grow the sector, specifically in the area of financing, workforce development, infrastructure, and sector branding.
+Over 100 outdoor recreation industry leaders attended the first two VOBA Roundtables to network and share information about outdoor recreation resources and business development opportunities for Vermont’s outdoor recreation economy.
+VOBA has scheduled Roundtables throughout 2019 across the state to explore ways to support and grow the sector, specifically in the area of financing, workforce development, infrastructure, and sector branding.

 VOBA uses the Collective Impact framework as a multi-sector collaborative working to address complex social and economic problems.
 The five components of Collective Impact include developing a common agenda, establishing backbone support, coordinating mutually reinforcing activities, using shared measurement and continuously communicating ideas and progress.